-- an accurate assessment of woodland deer population density and have a clear plan agreed to reduce deer densities to 5-10 per square kilometre within three years of the initial grant award, or - five years of previous records that show you have been successful at deer control You should include cull records and habitat assessments to show that there is little or no annual damage There must be a planned commitment to keep damage to acceptable levels.
+- an accurate assessment of woodland deer population density and have a clear plan agreed to reduce deer densities to five to 10 per square kilometre within three years of the initial grant award, or - five years of previous records that show you have been successful at deer control You must include damage assessments to show that damage has been limited to 10 per cent or less on soft conifer and broadleaved species, and five per cent or less on Sitka spruce.
+There must be a planned commitment to keep damage to within these levels.
+Please read the supporting information below for the details you need to supply when applying for this option.
+Note that you must use the appropriate standard template to give this information.
 New entrants or forest owners or managers who want to gather information about deer density should apply for the Deer Management Plan grant under the Woodland Improvements Grant - Planning option.
-Woodland Improvements Grant - Planning If you have already surveyed the deer density, we would expect this to show a maximum average of 20 deer per square kilometre (summer density including recruitment) before you can apply for this option.
+Woodland Improvement Grant - Planning - Deer Management Plan If you have already surveyed the deer density, we would expect this to show a maximum average of 20 deer per square kilometre (summer density including recruitment) before you can apply for this option.
 If the survey shows a density of higher than 20 deer per square kilometre at the start of the proposed Deer Management Plan period, you must reduce it to this level before you can apply for this option.
 You will not be eligible for this option if you receive grant for deer control under the Sustainable Management of Forests - Native Woodlands or Sustainable Management of Forests - Low Impact Silvicultural Systems options, or a legacy grant scheme.
-Other eligibility criteria At least 40-45 per cent of the culls taken must be adult hinds or does over one-year-old to help reduce the population swiftly.
-You must maintain auditable records of your dung and damage assessments.
+Other eligibility criteria At least 40 to 45 per cent of the culls taken must be adult hinds or does over one-year-old to help reduce the population swiftly.
+You must maintain auditable records of your damage assessments.
 These records must contain a map of the surveyed areas with the recorded plots or transect lines involved including GPS reference points and a table detailing the findings of the survey.
 The starting point of each survey block must be marked on the ground so that it can be revisited for survey verification.
-Deer fencing must only be used for forest perimeters to control movements of deer overall, but not for individual sites within the woodland.
-The Deer Management Plan must therefore show that regeneration in a fenceless environment is achievable and sustainable.
-Deer culling or deer fencing must not obstruct or hinder public access.
-Your proposal must show the timing of any fence removal.
+Supporting information From 2015 onwards you must provide a Forestry Commission Scotland approved Deer Management Plan to support this option.
+You can find a template and details on what this must contain by looking at the Woodland Improvement Grant - Planning - Deer Management Plan option.
+If you have a Deer Management Plan that has not been funded through the Woodland Improvement Grant you must ensure that it meets the requirements stated above under the eligibility criteria and it must be approved by Forestry Commission Scotland.
+You will also need to provide us with five years of damage assessments from your woodland and further supporting information.
+You must give the details as listed below using the template provided.
+Sustainable Management of Forests - Reducing Deer Impact Details requested on the template include: